-Not every business can measure success in terms of leads and sales.
-Some clients, like the one in the case study below, are seeking to drive store visits.
+Not every business can measure success in terms of direct leads and sales.
+Some clients, like the one in the Facebook Ads Case Study below, are seeking to drive in-store visits.

 Nevertheless, the process of optimisation is always the same: